brucemack/kc1fsz-rc1/README.md

 Work In Process
 ===============

 Firmware
-* Implement emulation of the M7716 squelch chip.
+* Fully implement emulation of the M7716 squelch chip.
 * Separate Morse ID from voice ID
-* Implement polarity control PTT pins
 * DTMF decode and TX shutoff commands.
 * Improve layout of live status page
 * Come up with a way to load voice prompts
 * Load rest of voice prompts
-* AGC experimentation
-* Implement blended audio mode

 Hardware
 * Enclosure